ascendbruce/awesome_rails_console/README.md

 The pros of `awesome_rails_console` are:

-* Less gem dependances (You can remove enhancement gems easily)
+* Less gem dependances (Only pry-rails and awesome_print other than rails.
+The rest are optional)
-* Simpler prompt modification (Closer to the default pry prompt you're familiar with)
+* Simpler prompt modification (Similar to the default prompt you're already familiar with)
-* No need to worry about configuration (Not much configurable options available)
+* No need to worry about configuration (because there are not much options anyway)

-## TL; DR;
+## Installation

 Gemfile: